Alien Week: Alien 3 (1992)

 The film begins on the Sulaco, the ship that Ripley, Hicks, and Newt escaped on at the end of Aliens.
 There’s a xenomorph egg aboard, which unleashes a facehugger that cracks Newt’s cryo-tube.
 The three humans are asleep during all this, as the alien’s blood causes a fire and emergency measures send them out of the ship via an escape pod.
 This all happens during the expertly cut opening credits, bursts of action and sound are shown in between shots of silent, dark space.
 We are seeing the deaths of two beloved characters, Hicks and Newt.
 Pre-production decisions were the cause for their ousting, but Fincher and the screenwriters used their removal as the foundation for the dark road Ripley travels in Alien 3.

 Whether you watch the theatrical version or the ‘Assembly Cut’, the film ends the same way — Ripley makes the ultimate sacrifice after she finds out she has a queen xenomorph inside her.
 In the finale moments, in order for the nefarious Weyland–Yutani company not to get a hold of the creature, she jumps into a raging furnace.
 Alien 3 was supposed to be the end of Ripley’s journey.
 Sigourney Weaver had been wanting to kill Ripley for some time, even approaching James Cameron on Aliens, wanting her to die there.
 Luckily, Cameron talked her out of that, and we have Aliens, a shoot ‘em up, sci-fi action masterpiece.
 Cameron needed a positive ending for his Alien sequel, which served as a response to the defeat America was dealt in the Vietnam War.
 By the time Alien 3 came around, Weaver was lucky to have David Fincher take over the franchise’s reins.
-Fincher is the perfect person to deal with the death of Ripley — this is an idea that works better on paper, in retrospect, 25 years later.
+Fincher is the perfect person to deal with the death of Ripley — this is an idea that works better in retrospect, 25 years later.

 From Se7en to The Girl with the Dragon Tattoo, after his debut with Alien 3, Fincher dealt expertly with the morbid and misanthropic state of man.
 Even with his ‘softest’ film, The Curious Case of Benjamin Button, Fincher is trying to process the death of his father by boiling down human existence to a ticking clock.
 In Alien 3, Ripley is tossed onto the planet Fiorina ‘Fury’ 161, where a penal colony of men has created their own fundamentalist religion.
 She is told Hicks and Newt are dead, but she has little time to grieve, as she fights to survive.
 What was promised to her, a new family unit, is quickly taken away.
 Her dream is gone and she awakens in a nightmare; Fiorina is an unclean, unfriendly place, and as the xenomorph shows itself and starts killing the prisoners, the planet becomes a living Hell.
 Through the course of the film, the leader of the colony’s religion, Dillon (Charles S. Dutton) proselytizes and prays for the dead, but when God doesn’t come to save them, it’s up to Ridley and the men to take action and deal evil a final blow.